 Royal red shrimp occupy a niche market due to their small size, sweet taste, and bright red color.
 However, the market for royal red shrimp in the South Atlantic is variable as it is difficult to maintain a steady supply of shrimp.
 Royal red shrimp are often hard to sell because of their red coloration, oftentimes consumers mistakenly think the shrimp have already been cooked and will pass them by (W. Moore, pers. comm.).
 Currently, a pound of average size heads-off, shrimp sells for \$4.00.
 The most common sizes are a 10/15 count, heads-on, 21/25 count tail or a 26/30 count tail.
-There are two fish houses that market royal red shrimp in Florida: Safe Harbor Seafood in Mayport, Florida and Ocean Wild.
-Canaveral Seafood also markets royal red shrimp to the Dixie Crossroads restaurant, owned by Rodney Thompson, Deepwater Shrimp Advisory Panel member (M. Solorzano, personal communication).
+There are two fish houses that market royal red shrimp in Florida: Safe Harbor Seafood in Mayport and Wild Ocean Seafood Market in Cape Canaveral.
+The latter also markets royal red shrimp to the Dixie Crossroads restaurant, owned by Rodney Thompson, Deepwater Shrimp Advisory Panel member (M. Solorzano, personal communication).
 A good catch of royal red shrimp is between 800 and 1,200 pounds; however, poundage varies with the average size of the catch (W. Moore, personal communication).